2009 Guangzhou International Women's Open

 The 2009 Guangzhou International Women's Open (also known as the TOE Life Ceramics Guangzhou International Women's Open for sponsorship reasons) was a women's tennis tournament on outdoor hard courts.
 It was the 6th edition of the Guangzhou International Women's Open, and was part of the WTA International tournaments of the 2009 WTA Tour.
-It was held in Guangzhou, People's Republic of China, from September 14 through September 20, 2009.
+It was held in Guangzhou, China, from September 14 through September 20, 2009.